Lori Loughlin and Felicity Huffman among dozens charged in college bribery scheme

 "Singer worked with the parents to fabricate impressive athletic profiles for their kids," Lelling said, adding that in some cases students faces were placed, using the image editing program Photoshop, onto the bodies of athletes.

-Singer is expected to plead guilty to racketeering and other charges, Lelling said.
+Singer entered a guilty plea to racketeering and other charges Tuesday in federal court.

+Huffman was arrested Tuesday morning.
+Loughlin had not yet been arrested as of early Tuesday afternoon.

 Huffman starred in ABC's "Desperate Housewives" and earned an Oscar nomination for her performance in the 2005 film Transamerica.
 Loughlin appeared in the ABC sitcom "Full House."